jkphl/material.is/.src/md/thoughts-questions_2016-01-13_18.md

 * What are the things we could waive (useless stuff, swag)?
 	* Sustainable / reasonable use of all kinds of materials and resources should be our topmost goal anyway
 * How can we sufficiently communicate where the attendees' money is going into?
-* Ask for some details during ticket purchase (Twitter handle, occupation, age, employed / self-employed, swag preferences, photography preferences, etc.)
+* Ask for some details during ticket purchase (Twitter handle, occupation, age, employed / self-employed, swag preferences, photography preferences,  dietary requirements, childcare demand, etc.)
 	* Does Kickstarter allow that or should do we need to use a separate tool for that?
 * Besides the Kickstarter, what service(s) do we use to sell additional tickets?
+* If we expect tickets to sell out quickly, we shoud consider selling in several smaller batches
+* Consider time zones when opening ticket sales
 * Who is on our guest list?
+* We should consider having "diversity tickets"
+* Should we consider having student tickets?
+What are the requirements?
+* Same about early bird tickets ...
+How does that match the Kickstarter approach?

 ## Technical